cyrilondon/rover-project/README.md

  ..
  Caused by: com.game.domain.model.exception.OptimisticLockingException: [ERR-005] Someone is trying to update the Rover [Rover [ROVER_1] attached to Plateau [41b6214d-da46-461a-8eae-dbc4c726f09a] with [Coordinates [abscissa = 1, ordinate = 4]] and [Orientation [EAST]] and version [3]] at the same time.
 Please try again.
  ```

+Finally, if you want to have a better understanding of the application, you can go through the following documentation as well, focusing on those different topics:

+- Domain-Driven Design

+- Hexagonal Architecture

+- Event-Driven Architecture

+- Test Driven Design

+- Validation and Exception Handling

+- Concurrency and Optimistic Locking

+- Design Patterns

 ### Domain Driven Design